simulatedcode/dotfiles/README.md

 - [bat](https://github.com/sharkdp/bat)
 - [stow](https://www.gnu.org/software/stow/) (optional, for managing symlinks)

+🙏 Acknowledgments

+Big thanks to Takuya for the amazing experience using terminal setups and inspiring this configuration!

 Feel free to use and modify these dotfiles.
 If you find them useful, a star on GitHub would be appreciated! ⭐